-Due from other funds at June 30, 2020, consist of \$508,881 due from the General Fund for payroll and benefits for five employees working on bond activities, the District elected to cover these expenses with unrestricted funds to allow more Measure AA General Obligation Bond funds to be utilized on bond projects, and due from the Capital Outlay Fund SJC STEM Project for Construction Management and Architectural fees.
+Due from other funds at June 30, 2021, consist of \$113 due from the General Fund for the business phone stipend of an employee working on bond activities.
+The District elected to cover these expenses with unrestricted funds to allow more Measure AA General Obligation Bond funds to be utilized on bond projects.